zhurai/notes/tech/game-dev/unity/unity-learning/unity-essentials.md

     - seems to implicitly do this without a `self.` that one would do in other languages to refer to the current object...
     - (whereas if you were to refer to another object you would make a variable and then do ``otherobject.transform.localScale`` to refer to that one from what I understand looking at https://docs.unity3d.com/ScriptReference/GameObject.html)

+# 2D Editor Notes
+- Unity uses a y = up system
+- z is toward/away from the player's view in 2D
+  - changes in scale in the Z direction are not visible to the player

 # Sources
 - https://learn.unity.com/tutorial/get-ready-for-unity-essentials
 - https://learn.unity.com/tutorial/welcome-to-unity-essentials-1